-In addition to market risk described above, there are some investment risks that are specific to investing in Towle's small cap value strategy.
+In addition to market risk described above, there are some investment risks that are specific to investing in Towle's Small Cap Value Strategy.
 First, Towle's focus on companies with small to medium-sized market capitalizations involves unique risks in some respects as compared to investments in securities of larger companies.
 Stocks of small companies may be more thinly traded than those of larger, established companies and may be subject to greater price volatility than the overall stock market.
-Towle utilizes this heightened volatility to identify instances of severe mispricing to drive performance.
+Towle utilizes this heightened volatility to identify what we believe are instances of severe mispricing to drive performance.

 Second, the discipline with which Towle applies its investment process prevents us from expanding beyond our area of expertise.
-This unwillingness to compromise on our investment principles typically results in a relatively concentrated portfolio of generally between 25 and 50 positions.
+This unwillingness to compromise on our investment principles typically results in a portfolio of generally between 30 to 100 positions.
 Concentration can result in greater variability in daily portfolio values when compared to indices or portfolios with a larger number of holdings.

-Third, the contrarian nature of this strategy often leads Towle into sectors of the stock market that are currently out-of-favor with the investing public.
+Third, the contrarian nature of this strategy often leads Towle into sectors of the stock market that are currently out of favor with the investing public.
 Although the process is fundamental, bottom-up analysis, portfolios usually end up with stocks grouped into several themes.
 In most instances, these out-of-favor industries tend to be economically sensitive.
 As a result, Towle portfolio values tend to have more volatility than market averages over an economic cycle.